gunthercox/ChatterBot/docs/tutorial.rst

        'You are welcome.',
    ])

-You can run the training process multiple times to reinforce prefered responses to particular input statements.
+You can run the training process multiple times to reinforce preferred responses to particular input statements.
 You can also run the train command on a number of different example dialogs to increase the breadth of inputs that your chat bot can respond to.